guilloboi1917/doc-simfinder/README.md

-> **Note:** This README was partially AI-generated to document the implemented solution.
+> **Disclaimer:** This README was partially AI-generated to document the implemented solution.

+> **Note:** If you wish the see the partial solution created without AI, check the branch "no-ai"

 # doc-simfinder